Course Title: Introduction to Pharmaceutical Sciences

 Upon successful completion of this course, you should be able to:

-- Locate, retrieve, review and cite academic resources relevant in the field of pharmaceutical sciences
+- Locate, retrieve, critically evaluate, and accurately reference academic resources relevant to the field of pharmaceutical science.

-- Plan, conduct and present a group research project based on the principles of scientific inquiry
+- Collaborate effectively in a team to plan, execute, and present a research project based on the principles of scientific inquiry.

 Overview of Learning Activities